LucoDevro/CAGEcleaner/docs/guide/install.rst

 GitHub
 -------

-Alternatively, it is also possible to install the latest semi-stable development version by cloning this repository and running the following command at the root of your local copy of this repository.
+Alternatively, it is possible to install the latest semi-stable development version by cloning this repository and running the following command at the root of your local copy of this repository.

 .. code-block:: bash